tai271828/NanoRCS/05_cna/README.md

 The adaptations are listed below:
 - Allow absolute output path location instead of relative path originally
-- include conda environment automatically install by snakemake pipeline in envs folder
+- Include conda environment automatically install by snakemake pipeline in envs folder
 - Resourses udpate

 ichorCNA is included as a submodule in this repository.
 The code difference can be found with git diff to the original